avinaashdhumal/HTML-in-Nutshell/README.md

 **Markup language:** A markup language is a computer language that is used to apply layout and formatting conventions to a text document.
 Markup language makes text more interactive and dynamic.
 It can turn text into images, tables, links, etc.

     HTML is a computer language that makes up most web pages and online applications.
-A hypertext is a text that is used to reference other pieces of text, while a markup language is a series of markings that tells web servers the style and structure of a document.
+A hypertext is a text that is use to reference other pieces of text, while a markup language is a series of markings that tells web servers the style and structure of a document.

 HTML is not considered a programming language as it can’t create dynamic functionality.
 Instead, with HTML, web users can create and **structure sections**, **paragraphs**, and **links** using **elements**, **tags**, and **attributes**.